computational-python/testing/talk.md

 To add new functionality, e.g. a function

 * Make up in your mind what the function should do

 * What input

 * What output

 * Do not code the function
+--

-## Initialize
+### Initialize

-* Write a test that
+* First Write a test that

     - Calls the function

     - Compares the actual output to the desired output

     - Report if they differ

+---

 ## The work cycle

 * Run the test
+--

 * Did it fail?
+--

-    - The first time it fails because the function does not exist
+    - The first time it fails because the function does not exist --

-    - Add code to the function with the purpose of passing the test and nothing more
+    - Add code to the function with the purpose of passing the test and nothing more --

     - Start over
+--

-* Did is pass?
+* Did it pass?
+--

     - Stop
+--

     - Do not write more code.
 You are done.

+---

 ## Tools

 ### Tools for testing python code

 * doctest: a  simple way of including tests in a doc-string of a function

 * unittest: a module of the standard python library to provide advanced testing

-* nosetests: a commonly used third-party tool
+* nosetests: a commonly used third-party tool for running tests

 ---

 ## Doctest

 * Simple test cases can be provided as part of the documentation string

 * Cut and paste an interactive session known to give true result

 * The doctest module executes the example from the interactive session as a test case
 * Test on string output and not values - small changes in formatting will case tests to fail